-(Mark One) N 12 OD 15(4) OF T HE CECHDITHEC EXCHANG SEACT OF 1024 ANNUAL REPORT PURSUANT TO SECTION For the fisc cal year ended Septem E ACT OF 1934 or ☐ TRANSITION REPORT PURSUANT TO SE CTION 13 OR 15(d) (OF THE SECURITIES EXCH ANGE ACT OF 193 For the tran sition period from to Comm uission file number: 81 - 4-00794 CAPITAL BI of Registrant as Specified Delaware 27-2326940 (State or Other Jurisdiction of Incorporation 1 (I.R.S.
-Employer Identifica tion No.) or Organization) 200 Park Avenue, 25th Floor, New York, N ΥY 10166 (Address of Principal Executive Offices) (Zip Code) (Pagintuantle (212) 750-6060 ling Area Cada) Telephone Number, Includ tered pursuant to Section Title of each class Trading Symbol Name of each exchange on which registered Common Stock, par value \$0.001 per share GBDC The Nasdaq Global Se ed pursuant to Section 12 (g) of the Act: None Indicate by check mark if the registrant is a well-known seas ☐ No ☐ Indicate by check mark if the registrant is not required to file Indicate by check mark whether the registrant: (1) has filed a 1934 during the preceding 12 months (or for such shorter per filing requirements for the past 90 days.
-Yes \square No \square ll reports required to be file iod that the registrant was ed by Section 13 or 15(d) of the Sec required to file such reports), and (2 curities Exchange Act of) has been subject to such Indicate by check mark whether the registrant has submitted of Regulation S-T (§232.405 of this chapter) during the precessuch files).
-Yes \boxtimes No \square electronically every Interaceding 12 months (or for suc tive Data File required to be submitted the shorter period that the registrant v ted pursuant to Rule 405 was required to submit Auditor Firm ID: 42 Auditor litor Name: Ernst & Young LLP Auditor Lo ocation: Chicago Indicate by check mark whether the registrant is a large accelese definitions of "large accelerated filer", "accelerated filer" lerated filer, an accelerated "and "smaller reporting c filer, a non-accelerated filer or a sm ompany" in Rule 12b-2 of the Exch aller reporting company. ange Act.
-(Check one): Large accelerated filer Non-accelerated filer porting company If an emerging growth company, indicate by check mark if the new or revised financial accounting standards provided pursuance. ne registrant has elected not ant to Section 13(a) of the to use the extended transition perio Exchange Act. d for complying with any Indicate by check mark whether the registrant has filed a repcontrol over financial reporting under Section 404(b) of the Sprepared or issued its audit report.
-Yes \square No \square ort on and attestation to its Sarbanes-Oxley Act (15 U.S management's assessment of the eff.
-C. 7262(b)) by the registered public rectiveness of its internal accounting firm that If securities are registered pursuant to Section 12(b) of the Areflect the correction of an error to previously issued financia 1 statements. \square 0 Indicate by check mark whether any of those error correction received by any of the registrant's executive officers during t he relevant recovery period pursuant to §240.10D-1(b).
-Indicate by check mark whether the registrant is a shell comp The aggregate market value of common stock held by non-af purposes of calculating this amount only, all directors and ex- shares of the registrant's common stock outstanding as of No ecutive officers of the regis
+Title of each class Trading Symbol Name of each exchange on which registered Common Stock, par value \$0.001 per share GBDC The Nasdaq Global Select Market Securities re egistered pursuant to Section 1 2(g) of the Act: None Indicate by check mark if the registrant is a well-know vn seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes $\Box$ No $\Box$ Indicate by check mark if the registrant is not required l to file reports pursuant to Secti on 13 or 15(d) of the Act.
+Yes $\Box$ No $\Box$ Indicate by check mark whether the registrant: (1) has 1934 during the preceding 12 months (or for such shor filing requirements for the past 90 days.
+Yes $\square$ No $\square$ rter period that the registrant wa iled by Section 13 or 15(d) of the Securities Exchange Act of s required to file such reports), and (2) has been subject to such active Data File required to be submitted pursuant to Rule 405 ach shorter period that the registrant was required to submit Auditor Firm ID: 42 Auditor Name: Ernst & Your g LLP Auditor Location: Chicago d filer, a non-accelerated filer or a smaller reporting company. company" in Rule 12b-2 of the Exchange Act.
+(Check one): elerated filer aller reporting company If an emerging growth company, indicate by check ma new or revised financial accounting standards provided ot to use the extended transition period for complying with any e Exchange Act. $\Box$ s management's assessment of the effectiveness of its internal .S.C.
+7262(b)) by the registered public accounting firm that If securities are registered pursuant to Section 12(b) of reflect the correction of an error to previously issued f c whether the financial statements of the registrant in the filing Indicate by check mark whether any of those error cor received by any of the registrant's executive officers d quired a recovery analysis of incentive-based compensation of pursuant to $$240.10D-1(b)$ .
+Indicate by check mark whether the registrant is a shell ll company (as defined in Rule 2b-2 of the Securities Exchange Act of 1934).
+Yes $\Box$ No $\boxtimes$ and executive officers of the reg n March 31, 2023 was approximately \$2,245 million.
+For the istrant have been treated as affiliates.
+There were 169,594,742